enjikaka/webact/README.md

 # 🛠 Webact 🌎

 Webact is a tiny library that helps you create web components in a manner similar to Vue and React.
-Without the need for tools heavy tools like Babel and Webpack that cripples your iterative workflow. ⚙
+Without the need for heavy tools like Babel and Webpack that cripples your iterative workflow. ⚙

 ## Examples